 Browsers immediately blacklist DigiNotar’s certificates, but it does highlight the issues of using a 3rd party.
 While Public Key Infrastructure is used at large on the public internet backing X.509 certificates, it’s not recommended for zero trust SDP.
 At the end of the day, when you think about it, you are still using 3rd party for a pretty important task.
 It would be best if you were looking to implement a private PKI system for a zero-trust approach to networking and security.

-You could also implement a temporary one-time password (TOTP) if you are not looking for a fully automated process.
+If you are not looking for a fully automated process, you could implement a temporary one-time password (TOTP).
 This allows for human control over the signing of the certificates.
 Remember that much trust must be placed in whoever is responsible for this step.

 Summary: SDP Network